-Well, there are several reasons that an organisation might want a community.
+Well, there are several reasons that an organization might want a community.
 It’s a big responsibility.
 It’s like getting married.
 You don’t enter into this relationship lightly because it’s extremely difficult to extract yourself from a community once you’ve built it.
-So I think that there’s some good strategic decisions and initiatives that need to be laid out and decided upon before entering into the relationship.
-But specifically, my belief is that, there are a few reasons to want to have a community, and on a very high level ranking, it’s my personal belief that any company that sells anything should want to have a community.
+So I think that there are some good strategic decisions and initiatives that need to be laid out and decided upon before entering into the relationship.
+But specifically, my belief is that there are a few reasons to want to have a community, and on a very high-level ranking, it’s my personal belief that any company that sells anything should want to have a community.

 The perfect circle of community management:

-It’s my belief that…and the reason that I called my company The Perfect Circle is that I believe you have to give in order to get.
+I believe you have to give in order to get.
 It is a 50% and a 50%, something has to come from each side.
 Again, going back to that marriage analogy.
 So if you give, so that you’re building advocates, the advocates, the engagement that you undertake, the advocates are actually creating loyalty.
-So by the very action of you engaging with these advocates, you’re creating your own loyalty.
+So by the very act of you engaging with these advocates, you’re creating your own loyalty.
 And that is, in fact, what I believe the perfect circle is all about.

 But specifically entering into community management is not just something you do on a lark, obviously.
 You have to have a strategy behind what you’re trying to achieve and what you’re trying to do.
 You have to build in a lot of different types of ideas, and the graphic that you’re referring to just talks about some of those specific things that need to be considered before undertaking such a relationship and such a commitment.
 So for example, what is the strategy for this group that you’re creating?
 What kind of data are you going to be tracking?
 How are you going to maintain growth?

 And then we move and we have to think about relationship development.
 So how are we going to develop the relationship further?
 What kind of content are we going to provide them with?